Chapter 3 in the series WHO STOLE THE LAND?

 ♦ The Beutler Expedition and the “French Colony” – 1752

 On 29 February 1752 a large and formal expedition set out from Cape Town to inspect the eastern regions of the country1.
 Led by Ensign August Fredrick Beutler, it consisted of 37 military men, 25 wagon drivers and wagon leaders, a botanist, blacksmith, wagonmaker, a mapmaking surveyor, a marine officer to do latitude and distance measurements, and a superintendent.
 They had eleven wagons and even a boat for crossing rivers.
 This was a serious expedition with formal territorial powers and the right to defend itself.
 The actual description of the composition of the expedition in the pen of the Cape Council of Policy may be read HERE.
-The text of the diary kept may be read HERE.
+The text of the diary kept may be read HERE (in Dutch).

 At the Gouritsz River they were approached by a famished French sailor who had been abandoned along with a since-disappeared officer when their boat capsized on landing at Algoa Bay.
 Their ship had deserted them there.
 They reported that their ship had been “one of three” sent to look for a suitable spot near Algoa Bay for a French trading post.
 So, the French were interested in colonizing the East Cape.